Article updated: June 20, 2023

 Note: All documents must be in either Japanese or English.

 As soon as you receive your COE, make an appointment at the nearest Japanese embassy or consulate in your area to apply for the actual visa.
+If you are changing your current visa to a student, then your school will be able to assist you.
+If you currently have a tourist visa, you will have to go back home and apply at the consulate.
 In general, you’ll need the following documents:

 - Valid Passport